 - Defending Singapore Airlines Cargo in its prosecution by the ACCC for alleged airfreight cartel conduct and acting for it and Singapore Airlines in related class action proceedings.

 - Helping IATA to intervene in proceedings alleging that Flight Centre attempted to induce airlines (Singapore Airlines, Malaysian Airlines and Emirates) to stop directly offering and booking their own international airfares (including over the internet) at prices less than Flight Centre offered.

 - Leading Individual, Competition and Market Regulation - Chambers Asia Pacific: 2008 to 2020.
 Paul is "able to quickly grasp the commercial and technical drivers of any transaction and (is) very adept at identifying the regulatory risks and providing creative solutions to work around them".

 - Elite ranked practice - Global Competition Review 2020, for the tenth year running.

-- Recognised as Most Highly Regarded and a Thought Leader in Who's Who Legal – Competition 2019.
+- Recognised as Most Highly Regarded and a Thought Leader in Who's Who Legal – Competition 2019 to 2020.
 Clients describe Paul as a "creative and smart lawyer" with a "deep understanding of competition law".

 - Leading Individual, Competition and Trade - The Legal 500 Asia Pacific: 2020.
 Clients said "a seasoned veteran and master strategist" and "he has the full set of expertise and technical skills one would expect from a top-tier market leader, but differentiated by particularly high levels of emotional intelligence...amazingly easy to deal with and very confidence inspiring, so I am comfortable putting him before the Board".